maekomtrgn/ISDN3000C_Lab07/readme.md

 # Lab 07 — White Box AI (Toaster)

-This README explains how to run the lab notebook in Google Colab or locally and how the main models used in the notebook work (Logistic Regression, Decision Tree, SVM, Random Forest, XGBoost).
-The TA-provided dataset (Siyan) should be used for all evaluation and submission.
+This README explains how the main models used in the notebook work (Logistic Regression, Decision Tree, SVM, Random Forest, XGBoost).
+The provided dataset (Siyan and Professor) should be used for all evaluation and submission.

 ---

 ## Contents
 - `ISDN3000C_Lab07.ipynb` — Primary notebook (Steps 1–10).
 Run cells top-to-bottom.
-- `tutorial.md` — Assignment & submission instructions (duplicated here).

 ---